Cleeng/mediastore-sdk/README.md

 - `offerId` \* - ID of Cleeng offer, for which Checkout component should be opened
 - `onSuccess` - function called after a successful checkout process
 - `availablePaymentMethods` - array of the available payment methods.
 If provided, call for payment-methods will be skipped.
-Every payment method object should have id and methodName.
+Every payment method object should have `id`, `methodName` and `paymentGateway`.
 Payment method can be selected as a default by adding default property.

 **Usage**